National Flood Insurance Program

 The last reauthorization of NFIP, in 2012, gave us the infamous “Biggert-Waters” reforms (BW), which raised premiums significantly and phased out coverage for many.
 We saw specific examples of premiums increasing 10x under the Biggert Water reforms.

 Although BW passed in 2012, it was quickly repealed and replaced with the Homeowner Flood Insurance Affordability Act (“HFIAA”) in 2014.
 This Act reversed the most harmful provisions of BW, and put in place a glide path for gradual premium increases.
 Notwithstanding HFIAA’s reprieve, policyholders will continue to absorb year-over-year premium increases with certain subsidized risk classifications exposed to continuous increases until premiums reach a rate NIFP determines to be actuarially-based.

 If NFIP implements rate increases at the top of the glide path (18%), affordability will rapidly become a substantial concern.
-HFIAA also did not protect business property and second homes, which face 25% year-over-year premium increases.
+HFIAA also did not protect business property and second homes, which face 25 percent year-over-year premium increases.

 It is critically important during the current reauthorization that we stay actively engaged in the legislative process, closely monitoring congressional activity and proposed legislative changes - and advocating for preserving affordable premiums and protecting the program.